 potential in its earliest chapters.
 However, it fizzled out almost completely by the end and leaves us with an underwhelming ending that is almost insulting to its readers.

 Wagatsuma-san is first and foremost a comedic slice of life, following our lead as he attends school.
-As such, chapters are connected, but tend to mostly be episodic in nature, barring some arcs.
+Chapters are connected, but tend to mostly be episodic in nature.
 The comedy is very peculiar; one moment it's referencing Japanese pop culture, and the next, our characters are dancing Michael Jackson-inspired choreography.
-Since it's such a wide range of comedic elements, there are bound to be times when one is left laughing out loud but even more times when the reader is left puzzled as to why that gag or joke means.
-The Japanese references in particular went flying above my head for the most part, but luckily the translation group always included a short description towards the end of the chapter.
-However, about midway or thereabouts through the series, it takes a turn for the dramatic, and this is perhaps where one begins to notice a drop in quality not only in comedy but also in story.
+Since it's such a wide range of comedic elements, there are bound to be times when one left puzzled as to why that gag or joke means.
+However, about midway through the series, it takes a turn for the dramatic.
+This is perhaps where one begins to notice a drop in the quality of not only the comedy but also the story.

 The art was, for the most part, passable.
-The girls looked attractive and had memorable designs, and the men were drawn cleanly.
-When there was a sight gag, the art style changed to accommodate this, and I found most of these to be well-timed and funny.
-However, the art did change towards the end, and the art style went from passable to mediocre.
+When there was a sight gag, the art style changed to accommodate this.
+However, the art as a whole did change towards the end, and the art style went from passable to completely mediocre.

 Surrounding Aoshima is a strange cast of characters, including an aspiring mangaka, a half-Dutch exchange student, and his supportive if somewhat precocious sister.
 Unfortunately, few of these characters get much development and what we are left with are, for the most part, flat, one-dimensional characters.
-This becomes especially apparent with the DX Brigade, Aoshima's "lovable" band of losers.
-They start out as good comedic relief, but by the end they are little more than perverts, idiots, and obnoxious unfunny.
-It's a shame, because these characters had potential to be more than what they were, and would have made the series much more pleasant to read.
+This becomes especially apparent with the DX Brigade, Aoshima's "lovable" band of loser friends.
+They start out as good comedic relief, but by the end of the series they are little more than perverts, idiots, and obnoxiously unfunny.
+These characters had potential to be more than what they ended up as, and would have made the series much more pleasant to read.

-Really, I wanted to like this manga.
-Though the concept is cliche and has been done before, at least the comedy was strong enough to carry it for a very long time, and the characters were appealing visually, and quite frankly when our leads finally get together, it's cute.
-However, the story dragged on for too long and left too many ideas unexplored to be considered anything above just an average shonen at best and completely forgettable at worst.
+I wanted to like this manga.
+Though the concept is cliche and has been done before, the comedy was strong enough to carry it for a very long time.
+When our leads finally get together, it's cute.
+However, the story dragged on for too long and left too many ideas unexplored to be considered anything above just average at best and completely forgettable at worst.